 How do I apply?

 Adjudicated Artist & Artisan Day Vendors must apply for the program every two years.
-Successful applicants of the 2017 Adjudication will be able to sell their wares in the Public Market from April 1, 2017 to March 31, 2019.
-Please note that the next intake of Artist & Artisan vendors will be in February 2019.
-APPLICATIONS WILL BE AVAILABLE ONLINE IN LATE 2018/EARLY 2019.
+Successful applicants of the 2019 Adjudication will be able to sell their wares in the Public Market from April 1, 2019 to March 31, 2021.

 What happens once I get accepted?

-Successful applicants to the Day Vendor Program must attend the mandatory Day Vendor Orientation Session that the Tenant Coordinators will schedule prior to March 31, 2017.
-The date and time of the session will be provided to all required participants no later than March 1, 2017.
+Successful applicants to the Day Vendor Program MUST attend the mandatory Day Vendor Orientation Session which the Tenant Coordinators will schedule prior to March 31, 2019.
+The date and time of the session will be provided to all required participants no later than March 1, 2019.
 Attendance at the orientation session is a requirement of participation in the Day Vendor Program.

 Prior to each booking period, Day Vendors will fill out a booking request form with their requested dates.
 The booking periods are as follows: